Joy Bangla: History

-Purnachandra Das, an Indian schoolteacher and revolutionary from Madaripur, Bangladesh was imprisoned in the Berhampur Jail for his involvement in the independence movement.
-Bengali Kazi Nazrul Islam composed the poem 'Purna-Abhinandan' from the book of poems 'Bhangar Gaan' at the request of Kalipada Roychowdhury on the occasion of the release of Purnachandra Das from prison.
-Kazi Nazrul Islam first used the word Joy Bangla in this poem.
+Purnachandra Das,British Indian schoolteacher and revolutionary from Madaripur, Bengal Presidency (now Bangladesh) was imprisoned in the Berhampur Jail for his involvement in the Indian independence movement.
+Bengali poet Kazi Nazrul Islam composed the poem "Purna-Abhinandan" from the book of poems Bhangar Gaan at the request of Kalipada Roychowdhury on the occasion of the release of Purnachandra Das from prison.
+Kazi Nazrul Islam first used the term "Joy Bangla" in this poem.
 The name of the slogan Joy Bangla comes from this poem named "Pūrṇa Abhinandan" (1922) by Kazi Nazrul Islam.
 The middle two lines of the fifth stanza are as follows: